nheingit/JWCuisine-landing-page/README.md

 After all of the dependencies are finished downloading we should be good to go
 2. yarn start.

-At this point you should have the browser boot up to localhost:3000 and the site should be functional.
+At this point you should have the browser boot up to localhost:3000 and the site should be functional!

+## Conclusion

 This concludes the tutorial section this is the first readme I've written, so if you have any feedback or encouner and problems in the actual tutorial steps, please shoot me an email, my contact will be at the bottom!